mef/reddit-dataviz-battle/2019/10-the-jump-scares/README.md

     npm run build-jumpscare-timeline

 (!) node.js v12+ is required for this transformation to work, since `String.prototype.matchAll()` is used.
 Can be replaced by `Regexp.exec` in order to run on older versions of node.js (c.f.
 [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/matchAll).

+The results are saved in a JSON file: `./data/jumpScareTimeline.json`.